 Sunday Morning at 10 am join us for Holy Eucharist, Rite II

-Wednesdays at noon is the Service of the Simple Presence.
+Wednesdays at noon join us for the Service of the Simple Presence.
 (From Labor Day through Memorial Day)

-Both services are open for limited in-person worship and are available virtually.
+Both services are open for in-person worship and are available virtually.

 In Person Worship